openstack-archive/senlin/doc/source/user/bindings.rst

 Senlin permits policy objects to be attached to clusters and to be detached from clusters dynamically.
 When attaching a policy object to a cluster, you can customize the policy properties for the particular cluster.
 For example, you can specify whether the policy should be enabled once attached.

-The following options are supported for the :command:`cluster-policy-attach`
+The following options are supported for the command :command:`openstack cluster policy attach`:
-command:

-- :option:`--enabled` (or :option:`-e`): a boolean indicating whether the
-  policy to be enabled once attached.
+- :option:`--enabled`: a boolean indicating whether the policy to be enabled once attached.

 For example, the following command attaches a policy named ``up01`` to the cluster ``c3``, with its enabled status set to ``True``::

-  $ senlin cluster-policy-attach -e -p up01 c3
+  $ openstack cluster policy attach --enabled --policy up01 c3

 Note that most of the time, Senlin doesn't more than one policy of the same type to be attached to the same cluster.
 This restriction is relaxed for some